 If you do no training at all with your dog, turn and walk in the other direction when you encounter a dog on a walk (remember, before your dog start's reacting).
 This way, you have taken the lead, increased the distance between your dog and the other dog, and kept your dog safe.

-The most effective treatment for leash-reactive behavior, no matter the cause, is the gradual process of desensitization and counter-conditioning (DS/CC).
+The most effective treatment for reactive behavior, no matter the cause, is to follow these steps:

 WHAT ABOUT OBEDIENCE CLASSES?